c3333/cpp-docs.de-de/docs/mfc/reference/cheaderctrl-class.md

 ### <a name="parameters"></a>Parameter

-*NPOs*<br/>
+*Npos*<br/>
-Gibt den NULL basierten Index des zu löschenden Elements an.
+Gibt den nullbasierten Index des zu löschenden Elements an.

 ### <a name="return-value"></a>Rückgabewert